nchakicherla/arena/README.md

 # arena allocator
-~~(not recommended due to lack of alignment)~~
+~~(not recommended due to lack of alignment)~~ updated to support alignment for cross-platform compatibility. speed untested <br>

-single-header arena allocator in C99 updated to support alignment for cross-platform compatibility. speed untested
+single-header arena allocator in C99

 [Inspired by [Untangling Lifetimes: The Arena Allocator](https://www.rfleury.com/p/untangling-lifetimes-the-arena-allocator)]